ContainerSSH/containerssh.github.io/docs/getting-started/faq.md

 ## Is ContainerSSH secure?

 ContainerSSH depends on a number of libraries to achieve what it does.
-A security hole in any of the critical ones could mean a compromise of your container environment, especially if you are using the `dockerrun` backend.
+A security hole in any of the critical ones could mean a compromise of your container environment, especially if you are using the Docker backend.
 (Docker has no access control so a compromise means your whole host is compromised.)

 Please read the [hardening guide](../reference/hardening.md) if you intend to use ContainerSSH in production.